 Crossing Over: Art & Science at Caltech 1920-2020, a temporary exhibition installed across forty acres of the California Institute of Technology campus, explores the interplay of scientific and artistic experimentation by placing treasures from the Caltech archives in dialogue with works by significant contemporary artists.

-Architecturally, the exhibition is a network of installations, each nested within a hidden interior on the campus.
-Freestanding follies guide visitors across the grounds to each site, providing a passive tour of Bertram Goodhue’s landmark campus along the way.
+Architecturally, the Crossing Over is a network of installations, each nested within active spaces across the Caltech campus.
+Freestanding follies guide visitors to each site, providing a passive tour of Bertram Goodhue’s landmark campus along the way.

 The response was to embrace a form language of tactical improvisation, where planes bend, fold, and hover – often on tip-toe legs - to address the visual field while avoiding existing pathways and surfaces.
 This responsive approach was also employed to direct flow around each structure, allowing coves and undulations to maximize the surface area for display while minimizing any unused material.